 Income and asset protection are important components of a sound retirement strategy.
-Successfully navigating disability and long term care planning issues, both pre- and post- retirement, can create the balance needed in a portfolio to ensure stability, growth, and protection of assets for the long term.
+Successfully navigating disability and long term care planning issues, both pre- and post- retirement, can create the balance needed in a portfolio to help ensure stability, growth, and preservation of assets for the long term.

 A disability could be devastating to the financial, professional, and lifestyle goals of an integral executive on your team.
 As an employer, you want to minimize the cost of coverage for executives and the effect of the disability on the company.
 Being prepared can make a significant difference.